 "This trip was fantastic.
 The boat was beautiful and the crew and their service first-rate.
 I heard that this is one of your most popular trips-now I know why."

-Mary Beth P., Arlington, MA
+Mary Beth P., Arlington, MA by a family in their home.

-DAY 8 KALKAN / XANTHOS / PATARA

-We sail on to Kalkan, a quaint town of traditional white-washed houses perched on a hill.
-Narrow winding streets lined with shops lead down to the harbor, where we anchor close off shore.
-From here we continue on to Xanthos, ancient capital of Lycia, virtually intact when British explorers arrived in 1838.
-Unfortunately, the British carted away many of the artifacts of Xanthos, now displayed at the British Museum.
-We explore the unique "Inscribed Pillar" with 250 lines of Lycian script, a language that stills remains mostly undeciphered.
-Two impressive pillar-tombs tower above the upper seats of the Xanthos theater.
-The Harpy Tomb got its name from reliefs of the winged figures around the top, which were originally thought to be harpies, female figures from Greek mythology who stole the daughters of King Pandareus to make them slaves of the Furies.
-Scholars now believe they are depictions of Sirens carrying away the souls of the dead to Hades.
-The other tomb, once bearing 6th century BC reliefs of wrestlers on a slab, confusingly also supports a 3rd century BC sarcophagus on its top, attesting to being re-used.
-The remains of an agora, basilica, monastery, and some Byzantine walls are also at this site.
-We then head to Patara, birthplace of St. Nicholas, famous for its long, isolated, sandy beach.
-We have some free time here for a delightful swim, or to explore the fine ruins of a Greco-Roman theater, baths, and agora.
-This afternoon we drive inland to Bezirgan, a traditional farming village in a lovely rural valley, for lunch prepared by a family in their home.
 This is a wonderful opportunity to enjoy Turkish hospitality and get a glimpse into village life.
-We end the day with an optional 45-minute hike on a rock path to Firnaz Cove with great views of the turquoise waters below, passing through a secret Roman aqueduct en route to our gulet awaiting us there (or drive back to Kalkan)...BLD DAY 9 GEMILER ISLAND / KAYA KOY / SOGUK BAY With an early morning cruise rounding the wild Seven Capes, our gulet brings us to Gemiler Island.
+We end the day with an optional 45-minute hike on a rock path to Firnaz Cove with great views of the turquoise waters below, passing through a secret Roman aqueduct en route to our gulet awaiting us there (or drive back to Kalkan)...BLD DAY 9

+GEMILER ISLAND / KAYA KOY / SOGUK BAY With an early morning cruise rounding the wild Seven Capes, our gulet brings us to Gemiler Island.
 En route, and weather permitting, we may stop at Burguncuk Cove for a morning swim and breakfast.
 If it's not too crowded with party boats at Gemiler Island, we head ashore for a short hike up to the striking Byzantine ruins of a 4th century monastic society dedicated to St. Nicholas.
 The ruins are tucked amid olive trees and from the summit of the hill, there are stunning views of the cobalt-blue lagoon below.
 We have time for swimming, snorkeling, and kayaking along the island before lunch.
 In the afternoon, we drive to Kaya Koy, an abandoned village that was originally home to around 3,000 Anatolian Greeks.
 The spoils of war and the "population exchanges" of the 1920s gave the inhabitants no choice but to relocate to mainland Greece.
 The site was reduced to an eerie ghost town following the mass exodus.
 After exploring the ruins, we hike back to our yacht, anchored in secluded Soguk Cove.
 The three-hour hike has some steep sections but is a very enjoyable outing with views of a fantastic seascape.
 The trail leads over terrain filled with aromas of wild-growing herbs including oregano, thyme, sage, and carob.
 Overnight on board in Soguk Bay...BLD